jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 1. Flash marlin with 1 offset
         Z_PROBE_OFFSET_FROM_EXTRUDER = 0
 2. Move Z probe till it triggers
+    1. Move down till it triggers
+    2. Back off by 1mm
+    3. Go down by .1mm increments checking with M119 each time
+    4.
 4.
 5. Move down till triggered
 6.